milkman-dev/lesson-1/README.md

-Some exercises im making with my mentor to practice real life scenarios
+Some exercises im making to not lose practice